roemeren/tableau-workbook-extractor/README.md

 ## Known issues

-- **Some LODs are not captured**: some cleaned field calculations are incorrectly classified as calculated field instead of LOD expressions.
 - **Not all dependencies are captured**:
     - fields may not be used in sheets but to *initialize parameter values* when the workbook is opened/loaded
     - data source fields may depend on fields that *hidden in the data source* and are not visible in the dashboard